 When you’re considering enrolling your kids in sports, you probably think about many of the benefits that playing sports provides.
 You likely understand the physical and social benefits of sports, and it is important to you that sports help build character traits that will serve children well as they grow into young adults.
 What you may be overlooking, though, are the positive effects of sports on academics.

 A recent study from the University of Kansas indicated that high school athletes were ten percent more likely to graduate than their peers who had never participated in sports.
 Athletes were also shown to have higher grade point averages than non-athletes.
 Another study from the Institute of Medicine showed that kids who are very active typically perform better on standardized tests.
 Why would these facts be true?
 It could have to do with the way playing sports increases cognitive ability.
 Exercise increases blood flow to the brain and activates endorphins, which can improve your mood and work performance.
 Athletes, then, are likely to be more willing and capable to tackle challenging problems.

 There are, however, several other benefits that sports can have on academic performance.

-If you’re looking for a fun experience for your kids in which they can develop athletic skills, build self-confidence, and learn good sportsmanship, i9 Sports® has the program for you.
-We’re the nation’s largest multi-sport provider, with over 3 million registrations in communities across the United States.
-Through our recreational sports leagues, camps, and clinics, boys and girls are provided with opportunities to participate in popular sports like flag football, soccer, basketball, baseball, ZIP Lacrosse™, and volleyball.
+If you’re looking for a fun learning experience for your kids in which they can develop athletic skills, build self-confidence, and learn good sportsmanship, i9 Sports® has the program for you.
+We’re the nation’s largest multi-sport provider, with over 4 million registrations in communities across the United States.
+Through our recreational sports leagues, camps, and clinics, boys and girls are provided with opportunities to participate in popular sports like flag football, soccer, basketball, baseball, tennis, lacrosse, and volleyball.
 Offering age-appropriate instruction in a convenient, well-organized program that helps kids develop their athletic abilities through fun, safe competition that also helps them learn sportsmanship values.
 For a positive, stress-free experience for the whole family, contact i9 Sports® today!